Danielwoodh/Time-Series-Data-Generation/README.md

 # Next Steps:

 1. Fix the `_verify_inputs` function, change to switch statement.
 (DONE)
 2. Fix the time-stamps not changing at transition time.
+(DONE)
 3. Fix the randomly high values when transitioning between states.
+(DONE)
 4. Add random intermittent periods of 'IDLE' in 'ACTIVE' and vice-versa.
 (NOT NEEDED)
+5. Look into TimeSynth to generate the data by using a signal + noise for each state
-5. Generate 20 dataset samples.
+6. Generate 20 dataset samples.